isabelc/wp-family-tree/readme.txt

 Any suggestions for future enhancements welcome.

+NOTE: All releases of this plugin up to V1.0 are considered unfinished or incomplete.
+The plugin renders a family tree and serves to gather feedback but expect that there will be some features missing.

 == Installation ==

 1. Copy the family tree plugin directory to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create a page and put a [family-tree] on it
+3. Create a page and put a [family-tree] shortcode on it (this is the family tree page)
+4. Create a page and put a {FAMILY-MEMBERS} tag on it (this is the family list page)
+5. Visit the family tree admin panel and set the family tree link option (link to family tree page)
-4. Add posts specifying the custom fields available at the bottom of edit posts page, adding the posts to the "Family" category.
+6. Add posts specifying the custom fields available at the bottom of edit posts page, adding the posts to the "Family" category.

 == Screenshots ==